 Magic Loop knitting

-Magic Loop Knitting uses one large cable needle.
+Magic Loop Knitting uses one large circular needle.
 Less common, but handy to know, and some folks prefer it.
-If you find yourself loving Magic Loop knitting, look for cable needles with a thin, flexible cable.
-Addi Turbo needles are reported to be great, and KnitPick's new Options needles (interchangeable type) are said to be even better, with the best cables out there for this purpose.
+If you find yourself loving Magic Loop knitting, look for circular needles with a thin, flexible cable.
+Addi Turbo needles are reported to be great, as are KnitPicks' Options needles, with very flexible cables out there for this purpose.

 A couple of notes about knitting in the round...

-• You can't do standard intarsia knitting (a method of knitting with multiple colors) in the round, it requires adaptation to work it in the round.
-The easiest solution is to just work an object flat and seam it if it's an intarsia project.
+• You can't do standard intarsia knitting (a method of knitting with multiple colors) in the round.
+The common solution is to just work an object flat and seam it if it's an intarsia project.
+It is possible to do it in the round, but it takes some clever adaptation.
+I've seen a few methods, but my favorite is the one Anne Berk demonstrates in her excellent DVD, Inside Intarsia, available in our shop.

 Knitting with double pointed needles